reimandlab/GEP/README.md

 ### Overview of Pipeline
 Data retrieval is done using the packages from [Bioconductor](https://www.bioconductor.org/).
 Particularly, gene expression raw data was accessed using code from [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) and metadata for datasets was retrieved using [GEOmetadb](https://www.bioconductor.org/packages/release/bioc/html/GEOmetadb.html).

+Quality control was performed by the [arrayQualityMetrics](https://bioconductor.org/packages/release/bioc/html/arrayQualityMetrics.html) package from [Bioconductor](https://www.bioconductor.org/).

+Normalisation, correction, and preprocessing was performed using code from the [aroma.affymetrix](https://cran.r-project.org/web/packages/aroma.affymetrix/index.html) package - particularly the [Gene 1.0 ST Array Analysis](http://www.aroma-project.org/vignettes/GeneSTArrayAnalysis/) protocol.

+Other packages used include [RCurl](https://cran.r-project.org/web/packages/RCurl/index.html) for downloading data, [affy](http://bioconductor.org/packages/release/bioc/html/affy.html) for reading data, and [ggplot2](http://ggplot2.org/) and [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html) for generating different plots of the data.

+### Use

+So far this collection of R code has been designed to be used in an OICR's SGE HPC Cluster environment.

+**_You must be in the GEP directory (the top level project directory) when submitting jobs._**

+For data retrieval the main_naccess.R script was written, which is submitted the cluster with the main_naccess.sh script.
+As the name implies, this script requires network access, so the bash script has been written so the data retrieval job is submitted to a build node which has network access.
+To submit a job to retrieve raw gene expression data, type the following in the cluster environment

+`qsub R/main_naccess.sh`

+To run the pipeline and have it generate the outputs it is supposed to, the main.R script was written.
+As before, to submit this to the cluster you use the main.sh bash script.
+To run the pipeline, simply type the following in the cluster environment

+`qsub R/main.sh [list of datasets]`

+The list of datasets are the ones that were retrieved using the script mentioned above.
+Specifically, datasets we're looking at are GEO  Series denoted by titles such as GSExxx - [here](http://www.ncbi.nlm.nih.gov/geo/browse/?view=series "GEO Series") is a where they are all listed.

+### Outputs

+Outputs from running the pipelines are all dumped into the outputs directory - within it, for each dataset put through the pipeline, there is a directory which will contain all of that dataset's respective outputs.